How to read your credit card statement

 Where can I find my credit card statement balance?

-You can typically find your balance in the account summary or payment information section.
-The summary shows the charges and credits since your previous balance or the balance at the end of the last billing period.
-The payment information shows the new balance, the minimum payment due and the payment due date.
+You can typically find your balance in the account summary or payment information section of your statement.
+The summary section shows the charges and credits since your previous balance or the balance at the end of the last billing period.
+The payment information section shows the new balance, the minimum payment due and the payment due date.

 How can I get my credit card statements?

 Most credit card issuers give customers the opportunity to request a paper copy or view their statements online.
-Capital One customers can access theirs through the Capital One Mobile app or by signing in to their online account.
+Capital One customers can access their statements through the Capital One Mobile app or by signing in to their online account.

 How can I dispute billing errors?

 The Fair Credit Billing Act created a standard process for consumers to dispute billing errors without harming their credit.
-You typically have to report billing errors to the credit card issuer within 60 days of getting your credit card statement.
-Some creditors may ask you to contact the merchant first.
+According to the act, consumers typically have to report billing errors to their credit card issuer within 60 days of getting their statement.
+Some creditors may ask that you contact the merchant about the dispute first.